In this post

 After you have carried out the proper research, and you have come up with an idea, the next step is to start promoting your cause.
 This can make some business owners worry about what the community will say or how people might react.
 Don’t let fear hold you back.
 Your voice needs to be heard.

-You need to market your cause so that you can impact the lives of people surrounding you.
+You need to market your cause so that you can impact the lives of the people surrounding you.
 Take the bold step of launching your cause and start inviting your friends and colleagues.
 Network to as many other businesses as you can and look for more support.

 Start addressing the smallest problems in your community, such as the homeless guy Tom wearing the same old shoes, people begging, and so on.
 Promote awareness and reach out to as many people as you can, with the following methods: